GreaterGoodCorp/MathLang/README.md

-# Grapher
+# MathLang

-Grapher is a specially designed programming language for maths.
+MathLang is a specially designed programming language for maths.

 ## Features

-Grapher can:
+MathLang can:

 * Solve maths equations